 Tools: Axure, Sketch

-GDIT is one section of General Dynamics, but boasts 6 core capabilities of its' own.
+GDIT is one part of General Dynamics, but boasts 6 core capabilities of its' own.
 This means that we worked with A LOT of different people to create this product.

-The team had working with an outdated design system, which had forced several of the capability groups to go rogue and create their own offshoot sites.
+The GDIT team had been stuck with an outdated design system, which had forced several of the capability groups to go rogue and create their own offshoot sites.
 Our challenge was to bring all of the capabilities back together under one GDIT family in a way that provided flexibility for the individual needs of each group.